-Chapter 1: TYPES OF FISCAL NOTES

-Fiscal Notes (Regular)
+Chapter 1: TYPES OF FISCAL NOTES Fiscal Notes (Regular)

-Fiscal notes are estimates of the fiscal impact of a bill.
+A regular fiscal note is an estimate of the fiscal effect on the state budget for a specific version of an introduced bill or amendment to an introduced bill.
 Fiscal notes are prepared by the agency that is impacted by a bill or by the agency that is uniquely knowledgeable on the subject of a bill.
-The fiscal note must include the dollar amount estimate of the fiscal impact; and a narrative that provides a description of a bill, and the assumptions and calculations used in developing the estimates.
+The fiscal note must include the dollar amount estimate of the fiscal impact, a narrative that provides a description of a bill, and the assumptions and calculations used in developing the estimates.
 The fiscal note must contain all applicable fiscal impacts, including:

 - Increases or decreases to expenditures

 - Increases or decreases to non-tax revenues

 - Absorbed costs

 - Fund transfers

-- Long- term fiscal considerations
+- Long-term fiscal considerations

 - Local fiscal impacts